KDE/documentation-develop-kde-org/content/docs/getting-started/building/kde-builder-setup/index.md

 For example, the KDE application [KCalc](https://apps.kde.org/kcalc/) depends on more than 20 other KDE libraries as well as the Qt toolkit.

-Some Linux distributions do not provide development packages for [KDE Frameworks](https://develop.kde.org/products/frameworks/) and of other libraries that are up-to-date enough for us to build from the "main" branch of the KDE git repositories (the branch where the development of the next software versions takes place), so we use `kde-builder` to compile them ourselves.
-The goal is to avoid using KDE binaries, KDE libraries and other KDE files from the operating system where possible (in the Linux case, these files reside in the `/usr` directory).
+Some Linux distributions do not provide development packages for [KDE Frameworks](https://develop.kde.org/products/frameworks/) and of other libraries that are up-to-date enough for us to build from the `master` branch of the KDE git repositories (the branch where the development of the next software versions takes place), so we use `kde-builder` to compile them ourselves.
+The goal is to avoid using KDE binaries, KDE libraries and other KDE files from the operating system where possible.

 ## Set up kde-builder

-{{< alert title="About ~/.local/bin" color="info" >}}

-If you've done this before and want the brief step-by-step instructions, have a look at [the README](https://invent.kde.org/sdk/kde-builder/-/blob/master/README.md).

-{{< /alert >}}

-Let's set it up now!
-You will need many gigabytes of free disk space.
+Before setting it up, you will need some free disk space.
 Budget 50 GB of storage space for KDE Frameworks + KDE Plasma, and 10-30 GB more for some apps as well.
 Then run the following:

 ```bash
 cd ~